biocpp/biocpp-core/doc/core/write_a_view/index.md

 \assignment{Exercise 3: Your first iterator}

-Have a peak at the \ref tutorial_concepts tutorial again and study the `std::forward_iterator` concept thoroughly.
+Have a peak at the \ref core_concepts tutorial again and study the `std::forward_iterator` concept thoroughly.
 You will now have to implement your own forward iterator.

-\snippet doc/howto/write_a_view/solution_iterator.cpp start
+\snippet solution_iterator.cpp start

 ```cpp
     // YOUR IMPLEMENTATION GOES HERE (OPERATORS, MEMBER TYPES...)
 ```
-\snippet doc/howto/write_a_view/solution_iterator.cpp end
+\snippet solution_iterator.cpp end

 In order to re-use functionality of the underlying range's iterator type you can inherit from it (`std::ranges::iterator_t` returns the iterator type).¹ In the end, you should be able